Estimation of Ground Reaction Forces from Kinematic Data during Locomotion: Introduction

 Ground reaction forces are one of the most fundamental measures in human movement analysis.
 Defined as the forces exerted by the ground on the body during standing, walking, or performing functional tasks, they provide direct insight into how individuals load, propel, and stabilize themselves \cite{McLester2008}.
 Although force plates and kinetic gait analysis have long been used in research laboratories, the clinical relevance of GRF has grown substantially with advances in rehabilitation technology, motion analysis systems, and instrumented assessment tools.

 In clinical practice, GRF offers a unique window into joint loading, limb symmetry, postural stability, and motor control, making it a valuable indicator across a wide range of musculoskeletal and neurological conditions \cite{Liu2024, Liu2023}.
 Alterations in GRF patterns can reflect disease severity, compensatory strategies, pain avoidance, muscle weakness, or impaired neuromuscular coordination \cite{Schneider1983, Giakas1997}.

-The GRF can be decomposed into vertical, medio-lateral, and antero-posterior components, each providing distinct information on gait mechanics.
-Vertical GRF reveals abnormalities in impact loading and weight acceptance, such as the reduced loading rates seen in knee osteoarthritis or asymmetrical landing forces after ligamentous injury \cite{Bjornsen2023, Hirano2022, Ahmadi2022}.
-Medio-lateral GRF provides insight into lateral stability and balance control, with increased medio-lateral variability commonly observed in stroke and neuromuscular disease \cite{Osada2022, Minamisawa2012}.
-The antero-posterior component reflects braking and propulsion, where diminished push-off forces in stroke, frailty, and post–knee replacement patients highlight deficits in plantar flexion strength and forward progression \cite{Bowden2006, Franz2016, Mandeville2007}.
-Together, these components offer a comprehensive kinetic perspective that is often not detectable through observational gait assessment alone (Table \ref{table:clinical_interpretation}).

-GRF not only supports diagnosis by highlighting abnormal loading patterns, but it also contributes to assessing prognosis by identifying metrics associated with recovery or deterioration, capturing improvements that may not be visible through observational assessment alone.
-The measurements can further serve as objective markers of treatment response and guide treatment planning by helping clinicians evaluate gait interventions, orthoses, bracing strategies, or post-surgical rehabilitation.
-As healthcare shifts toward more quantitative and personalised approaches, kinetic data such as GRF provide clinicians with reliable, reproducible, and sensitive indicators of functional performance.
+Table \ref{table:clinical_interpretation} provides a clinical interpretation of the vertical, medio-lateral, and antero-posterior GRF components.

+Taken together, GRF represents an underutilised yet highly informative clinical tool.
+A clearer understanding of GRF applications across clinical conditions may support broader use in functional assessment, rehabilitation planning, and longitudinal patient monitoring.
 Despite these advantages, the integration of GRF into routine clinical workflows remains limited.
 Traditional force plate systems require space, cost, and technical expertise, and results are often confined to specialised gait laboratories.
 However, recent advances in wearable sensors, instrumented walkways, and markerless computer vision systems are making kinetic assessment more accessible, portable, and scalable \cite{Liu2024, Yang2025, Ren2008}.
 These developments create opportunities to incorporate GRF-based measures into clinical decision-making, risk stratification, and longitudinal monitoring across diverse settings.